potahtml/namespace-jsx-project/readme.md

    `namespace JSX`.
 The data from frameworks come from their repos, live.

+4. It may be possible that you run into a random error with puppeteer, on which case you just run the whole thing again.

 ## TODO

 - add aria attributes
 - add global attributes
-- find out where are the enumerated attributes in chromium source, any ideas?
+- find out where are the enumerated attributes in chromium/firefox source, any ideas?

 ## Related